-This whole-of-government program is facilitated by the Department of Human Services, with positions in all major cities as well as some regional and remote locations across Australia.
+This whole-of-government program is facilitated by the Department of Services Australia, with positions in all major cities as well as some regional and remote locations across Australia.
 As an Entry Level Program, apprentices begin at the APS2 or APS3 classification level.
 The program is full-time and runs over 12 months with on the job training, while working towards a nationally recongnised certificate IV or diploma qualification.
 Apprentices are provided with a number of support mechanisms throughout the program including an Indigenous buddy and mentor.
 Upon successful completion of the program apprentices will advance to the APS3 or APS4 classification level.

 Applications are generally open March/April each year.